LucasFur7ado/json-csv-converter/readme.md

 The first line in a CSV file must represent the name of the columns, future fields in the JSON file.

+Converted files are saved in the folder with the name of the new format.